ThreatConnect-Inc/threatconnect-developer-docs/docs/tcex/building_apps_quickstart.rst

     :ref:`App Packaging <building_apps_tcpackage>`
         Documentation for packaging of an App

-OS X® is a registered trademark of Apple, Inc.
+macOS® is a registered trademark of Apple, Inc.

 Linux® is a registered trademark of Linus Torvalds.

+Python® is a registered trademark of the Python Software Foundation.

+Redis® is a registered trademark of Redis Ltd.

 Windows® is a registered trademark of the Microsoft Corporation.

-Python® is a registered trademark of the Python Software Foundation.